TheAttentionSeeker5050/todo-app-react-redux-tailwind/README.md

-# React boilerplate
+# Todo App React boilerplate

-A react app boilerplate for router, redux and tailwind applications.
+A react todo app using router, redux and tailwind applications.
 It also allows jest testing.